AdamGonda/adamgonda.com/_posts/2022-06-16-Start-modelling.md

 # How to render

 What is this tag prop?
-It's for loop so it knows how to render each `game object`.
+It's for loop so it knows how to render each game object.
 But it's not the whole picture, we also need a `renderMap` that maps tags to characters.

 ```js